 Discuss for 5-10 minutes.
 It's helpful to have people feeling inspired about what they could accomplish in the community before going to the community commitment.
-Choose 1 project for the following exercises.

-► Now we're going to do some more exercises.
-For the exercises, we will choose one project.
-We now need a project manager for the project we mentioned above.
-Who will be the project manager?
+Now we're going to do some more exercises.
+For the exercises, we will need a project manager for each of the projects we mentioned above.
+Who will be the project managers?